CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Testing/White-Box_Testing/coverageCriteria.md

 By covering all branches in our test cases we can achieve 100% branch coverage, which is ideal but does not guarantee that our system has no errors

-If you hav 100% branch coverage, you will also have 100% state coverage because branch criteria is a stronger criteria than statement coverage
+If you have 100% branch coverage, you will also have 100% state coverage because branch criteria is a stronger criteria than statement coverage

 ***

-###Test Criteria Subsumption
+### Test Criteria Subsumption

-One test criteria subsumes another criteria when all the tests widths that satify that criteria will also satisfy the other one
+One test criteria subsumes another criteria when all the tests widths that satisfy that criteria will also satisfy the other one

-Branch coverage subsumes statement coverage which means that, in general, it is more expensive to achieve branch coverage than to achieve statement coverage because achieveing branch coverage requires the generation of more test cases
+Branch coverage subsumes statement coverage which means that, in general, it is more expensive to achieve branch coverage than to achieve statement coverage because achieving branch coverage requires the generation of more test cases

 This relation means that branch coverage is stronger than statement coverage but also more expensive

 ***

-###Condition Coverage
+### Condition Coverage

 The test requirements for Condition Coverage are the individual conditions in the program, so we want each condition in the program to be both true and false for the first time execution